NadaAlaa1/scholar_chat_app/README.md

 This project uses the following key packages:

 - Firebase: For real-time database and user authentication.
-- Provider: For state management.
+- Cubit: For state management, providing a simple and efficient way to manage app state.
 - Flutter Widgets: Ensuring a responsive and dynamic UI.

 ## Contributing